-- Selfish mining: Some one creating a large number of bad blocks keeping the validators busy with discards - □ Sybil Attacks: Some one creating a large number of transactions denying service to legitimate users - □ 51% Attack: One entity owns the majority of miners - Communication overhead - Solving the puzzles for "Proof of Work" wastes computing resources
+- Selfish mining: Someone creating a large number of bad blocks, keeping the validators busy with discards - Sybil Attacks: Someone creating a large number of transactions denying service to legitimate users - □ 51% Attack: One entity owns the majority of miners - Communication overhead - Solving the puzzles for "Proof of Work" wastes computing resources

-☐ What would be the incentive for selfish mining? i.e. what can the attack gain from generating bad blocks except for wasting time and computing resources of miners?
+- What would be the incentive for selfish mining? i.e., what can the attack gain from generating bad blocks except for wasting miners' time and computing resources?

-This is a type of "Denial of Service (DoS)" attack.
-Busy validators may not get some good blocks in time.
+This is a "Denial of Service (DoS)" attack.

-Can 51% attacks tamper with the content on the previous blocks?

-No one can change previous blocks.

-☐ Is it possible to implement a 51% attack?
+Busy validators may not get some good blocks in time. - Can 51% of attacks tamper with the content on the previous blocks?
+No one can change previous blocks. - Is it possible to implement a 51% attack?
 Is it possible to gather computing power?
 Even if computers are gathered together, does the computing power increase linearly?
 It is almost happening.
-Three mining pools in China were all that were left recently.

-You mentioned that the bitcoin blockchain is centralized even it is designed to be distributed.
-Does that because some people have much work proof?

-It has become centralized in practice because some pools have too much compute power dedicated to mining.
+Three mining pools in China were all that were left recently. - You mentioned that the Bitcoin blockchain is centralized even if designed to be distributed.
+Is that because some people have much work proof?
+It has become centralized in practice because some pools have too much computing power dedicated to mining.